MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 source .venv/bin/activate
 ```

-### Start the API 🛩️
+### Start the API locally 🛩️

+By default it will use the public SPARQL endpoint http://nanopub-sparql.137.120.31.102.nip.io

-In debug mode for development with Flask:
+In **debug** mode for development with Flask:

 ```bash
 python3 src/api.py debug
 ```

-Or in production mode with Tornado:
+Or in **production** mode with Tornado:

 ```bash
 python3 src/api.py